akash-sr/paintAir/README.md

 ## Description

-A virtual painter to draw using hand-gestures with the help of web-cam feed.
+A virtual painter to draw using hand-gestures.
 It uses a custom hand-tracking module implemented with the MediaPipe library to detect hand-gestures and OpenCV to combine the drawing to the web-cam feed.

 ### Features